-Figure 4.14 | Time series of global land monsoon precipitation and Northern Hemisphere summer monsoon (NHSM) circulation index anomalies. (a) Global land monsoon precipitation index anomalies (unit: %) defined as the area-weighted mean precipitation rate in the global land monsoon domain (as defined by Wang et al. (2013a) for the CMIP6 historical simulation (1950-2014) and five SSPs (2015-2100). (b) Anomalies in NHSM circulation index (unit: $m s^{-1}$), defined as the vertical shear of zonal winds between 850 and 200 hPa averaged in a zone stretching from Mexico eastward to the Philippines (0°-20°N, 120°W-120°E; Wang et al., 2013a) for the CMIP6 historical simulation and five SSPs.
+Figure 4.14: Time series of global land monsoon precipitation and Northern Hemisphere summer monsoon (NHSM) circulation index anomalies. (a) Global land monsoon precipitation index anomalies (Unit: %) defined as the area-weighted mean precipitation rate in the global land monsoon domain defined by Wang et al. (2013) for the CMIP6 historical simulation for 1950-2014 and five SSPs 2015-2100. (b) Anomalies in NHSM circulation index (Unit: m s-1), defined as the vertical shear of zonal winds between 850 and 200 hPa averaged in a zone stretching from Mexico eastward to the Philippines (0°-20°N, 120°W- 120°E) (Wang et al., 2013a) in the CMIP6 historical simulation and five SSPs.
 One realization is averaged from each model.
 Anomalies are shown relative to the present-day (1995-2014) mean.
-The curves show averages over the simulations, the shadings around the SSP1-2.6 and SSP3-7.0 curves show 5-95% ranges, and the numbers near the top show the number of model simulations used.
+The curves show averages over the simulations, the shadings around the SSP1-2.6 and SSP5-8.5 curves show 5-95% ranges, and the numbers near the top show the number of model simulations used.
 Further details on data sources and processing are available in the chapter data table (Table 4.SM.1).

 In AR5, there was no specific assessment on global monsoon changes in the near term, but information can be derived from CMIP5 projections of the spatial patterns of precipitation change.
-While the basic pattern of wet regions, including global monsoon regions, tending to get wetter and dry regions tending to get drier is apparent, large response uncertainty is evident in the substantial spread in the magnitude of projected change from different simulations.
-Over the global land monsoon regions, model uncertainty and internal variability together explain 99.7% of the fraction of total variance (Zhou et al., 2020), near-term projected multi-model mean precipitation changes are almost everywhere smaller than the estimated standard deviation of internal variability (Figure 4.13).
+While the basic pattern of wet regions including global monsoon regions tending to get wetter and dry regions tending to get drier is apparent, large response uncertainty is evident in the substantial spread in the magnitude of projected change simulated by different simulations.
+Over the global land monsoon regions, model uncertainty and internal variability together explain 99.7% of the fraction of total variance (Zhou et al. 2020), near-term projected multi-model mean precipitation changes are almost everywhere smaller than the estimated standard deviation of internal variability (Figure 4.13).

-The global land monsoon precipitation index, defined as the areaweighted precipitation rate in the global land monsoon domain, tends to increase in the near term under all five core SSPs (Figure 4.14a) (Chen et al., 2020), but changes are small compared to the intermodel spread in the historical period.
+The global land monsoon precipitation index, defined as the area-weighted precipitation rate in the global land monsoon domain, tends to increase in the near term under all five core SSPs (Figure 4.14a) (Chen et al., 2020), but changes are small compared to the intermodel spread in the historical period.
 The Northern Hemisphere summer monsoon circulation index, defined as the vertical shear of zonal winds between 850 and 200 hPa averaged in a zone stretching from Mexico eastward to the Philippines (0°-20°N, 120°W-120°E), tends to decrease under four of the five SSP scenarios (Figure 4.14b), potentially offsetting monsoon precipitation increase.
-Projected changes in the global monsoon circulation are also uncertain, because they are influenced by internal variability such as AMV and PDV (see Section 3.3.3.2) and structural differences across models.
-In the near-term, for CMIP6 projections (Figure 4.14a), the multi-model mean (5-95% range) of global land monsoon precipitation change is 1.9% (-0.4 to 4.9%), 1.6% (-1.0 to 5.2%), 1.3% (-1.7 to 3.7%), and 1.9% (-0.8 to 5.2%) under SSP1-2.6, SSP2-4.5, SSP3-7.0, and SSP5-8.5, respectively.
+Projected changes in the global monsoon circulation are also uncertain influenced by internal variability and structural differences across models.
+In the near-term, for CMIP6 projections (Figure 4.14a), the multi-model mean (5-95% range) of global land monsoon precipitation change is 1.9% (-0.4-4.9%), 1.6% (-1.0-5.2%), 1.3% (-1.7-3.7%), and 1.9% (-0.8-5.2%) under SSP1-2.6, SSP2-4.5, SSP3-7.0, and SSP5-8.5, respectively.

-In summary, we assess that near-term changes in global monsoon precipitation and circulation will be affected by the combined effects of model uncertainty and internal variability, such as AMV and PDV, which together are larger than the forced signal (medium confidence).
+In summary, we assess that near-term changes in global monsoon precipitation and circulation will be affected by the combined effects of model uncertainty and internal variability, which together are larger than the forced signal (medium confidence).

-4.4.2 Cryosphere, Ocean and Biosphere
+4.4.2 Cryosphere, Ocean, and Biosphere